 1. Community Wellness Blood Panels

 Community Wellness Blood Panels may be completed at either Winneshiek Medical Center (WMC), Decorah Gundersen Clinic, or another in-network care provider.
 The wellness program has also partnered with WMC and Gundersen to bring screenings to campus every month (see dates below).
-Please email Vicky Jaeger to schedule a time.
+You may self-schedule an appointment using our 10to8 scheduling software.

 Community Wellness Blood Panels cost $40-$45, which is reimbursed by insurance, and measure your Lipids panel (cholesterol, triglycerides, HDL and LDL) , glucose (blood sugar), TSH, hemoglobin, creatinine, potassium, calcium, ALT, and sodium.
-Additional testing for PSA and Hemoglobin A1C may be available.
-If you feel you may benefit from one of these two additional tests an order from your primary care physician may be required, and insurance coverage varies.
+Additional testing for PSA (additional $35/$40) is available.
+WMC only provides the lipid panel, glucose and TSH.
 If you are unsure if you would benefit from these tests, we advise discussing them with your primary care provider first.

 You must fast for 10-12 hours before your panel for accurate results.
 This means consuming no food or beverage, except water.